top of page

 Process the soft tomatoes through a food mill.

-Place the pulp in a large saucepot and add the onion mixture.
+Place the pulp in a large saucepot and add the meat mixture.
 Simmer until it is thick.

 Canning Meat Lover’s Spaghetti Sauce: